Hi, I’m Emi! Thank you so much for stopping by and read my story

 I have learned to adjust and adapt to overcome many of the language and cultural barriers and I can confidently share my stories of what it is like to establish a new life in a different country.

 When I became a mom, I knew I wanted to raise my children to be able to speak English and Japanese.
 Not only that, but I also wanted my children to be able to appreciate both Japanese and American culture and be able to recognize the beauty of diversity.
 It is important that my daughters will be able to respect others regardless of where they are from and what kind of cultural background they have.
 We are equal and unique which makes diversity so beautiful.

 Lastly, about myself…

-I originally came to US as a university student in 2003.
-I got my Bachelor’s degree in 2005 and Master’s degree in 2010 in US.
-I got married and officially living in US since 2007.
-Yup, I’m a Japanese mom or you can call me an immigrant mom.
+I was born and raised my first 20 years in a city called Yokohama, Japan.
+My hometown of Yokohama is such a beautiful city.
+I originally came to the US as a university student in 2003.
+I got my Bachelor’s degree in 2005 and Master’s degree in 2010 in the US.
+I got married and officially started living in the US since 2007.

-With that said, there are so many challenges that I have to go through.
-English as a second language itself is a challenge… yeah a big one… Because I didn’t grow up in US, certain American cultural activities at my daughters’ school are challenging.
-Thank goodness Pinterest!
-Being a woman of color at work is also a challenge as well.
+There are so many challenges that I have to go through.
+English as a second language itself is a challenge… yeah, a big one…

-Some of important promises that I will keep with you in blog:
+Some of my important promises that I will keep with you in my podcast: